MarcBlackmer/Chores_app/README.md

 1. Update the .env file with your production values
 2. Start PostgreSQL
-3. Create the production database: 'createdb chores'
+3. Create the production database: `createdb chores`
-4. Migrate to the backend/src/ directory and run 'flask db init'
+4. Migrate to the backend/src/ directory and run `flask db init`
 5. Follow steps 1, 2, and 4 as indicated in "Start the app" above

 # The API endpoints